7db9a/tmsu-docker/README.md

 # TMSU Docker

-Build TMSU from source and run it in a docker container.
+Build TMSU from source and use it from a docker container.

 ## Quick start